-Facebook acknowledges that existing Message Tags don’t apply to every situation where Messenger communications are useful to your subscribers.
-To cover this gap, they introduced the One-time Notification (OTN), which will allow you to send messages to subscribers beyond 24 hours as long as they give you explicit permission.
+Facebook acknowledges that existing Message Tags don’t apply to every situation where Messenger communications are useful to your contacts.
+To cover this gap, they introduced the One-time Notification (OTN), which will allow you to send messages to contacts beyond 24 hours as long as they give you explicit permission.

 Here’s Facebook’s example of a useful OTN Situation: